 - Store food in pest-proof containers, or place it in the refrigerator, as applicable.

 - Wash dishes or run the dishwasher regularly.

 - Never leave pet food sitting out after the pet has finished eating.

-- When the pest control operator arrives, explain exactly where you are seeing ants--or have seen them in the past.
+- Be prepared to explain exactly where you are seeing ants—or have seen them in the past—to the PCO.
 If the technician does not thoroughly explain what he/she will be doing to control the ants, ask for details.
-Also be sure to get any post-treatment instructions.
+Also, be sure to get any post-treatment instructions.

 After the Pest Control Service

 Some common steps to be followed after an ant service has been performed (or if you are placing ant bait yourself):

 - Be patient.
 Because baits do not immediately kill the ants, it can take time for the results to be obvious.
 Rest assured that baiting is the best way to eliminate the entire nest of ants.

 - While the baits are taking effect, do not spray any insecticides or kill ants that you see, as they need to continue to feed to take the poison back to the colony.

 - Avoid using strong cleaners near the ant bait.
 This would eliminate the ant pheromone trail that the ants are using to find the bait.